Solvers

 Isentropic Solver

-pygasflow.solvers.isentropic.isentropic_solver(param_name, param_value, gamma=1.4, to_dict=False)[source]
+pygasflow.solvers.isentropic.isentropic_solver(param_name, param_value, gamma=1.4, to_dict=None)[source]

 Compute all isentropic ratios and Mach number given an input parameter.